-Deadlines: Timeline for internal grants
+Deadlines: Timeline for grants, awards, and initiatives

 Iowa State University Funding

 - OSPA (Office of Sponsored Programs Administration) is the central point of coordination for research and sponsored programs and the university’s authorized representative for grants, contracts, and other agreements from external sponsors.